hypothe/AI4RO2_E/script/README.md

 ```
 python3 build.py (--opt-args)
 ```
-This script is used to generate a problem file fully compatible with the domain "APE full" (aka using actions, processes and events implementing the full specifics of the assignment) by submitting few values, namely the number of waiters available and how many total and hot drinks are requested by each table.
+This script can be used to generate a pddl problem file fully compatible with the "APE full" domain (aka using actions, processes and events implementing the full specifics of the assignment).

-If launched with no parameters a default test problem will be generated.
-With the parameters is possible to set:
+The optinal input arguments of this script are:
-- problem name and location
+- *-f*: problem name and path
-- number of waiters
+- *-w*: number of waiters
-- number of total drinks per table
+- *-d*: number of total drinks per table
-- number of hot drinks per table
+- *-t*: number of hot drinks per table

-Notice it is also possible to insert those numeric values with a GUI by toggling that with the command line argument `-g`
+- *-g*: GUI trigger for a user friendy inputs insertion

+If launched with no parameters, the scripts generate a default test problem.

 ### run.py

 ```
 python3 run.py (--opt-args)
 ```
-This scripts allows to automatically run multiple instances of a problem under a domain with enhsp solver by varying h and g weights of the used A* heuristic algorithm.
+This scripts automatically runs multiple instances of a specified .pdd problem with the "APE full" domain via the enhsp solver.
+The problem is solved consigering a series of different values of the h and g weights for the used A* heuristic algorithm.

 If launched with no parameters a default run with the default test problem will be performed, and the results will be saved in a .txt file (by default in the _output_ folder)